How to create offer letters for employees in Japan [2024]

 • Vacation.
 The employment contract should include details about your company's vacation leave policy, especially if you offer more leave than the required minimum of 10 days paid leave per year for full-time employees in Japan.

 • Termination policy.
 Clearly explain the terms of termination, including the notice that will be provided, and any conditions that may lead to termination.
 Japan has limited grounds for involuntary termination.
 It has to be for severe cause for actions such as theft, violence, egregious insubordination, longstanding poor performance, or lying about credentials.
-You must provide 30 days’ notice of dismissal or pay the terminated employee out in full.
+As of July 2024, employers must provide employees with a minimum of 30 days’ notice of dismissal, provide a reasonable clause for termination, and issue a certificate of dismissal.

 • Confidentiality and non-disclosure.
 Include in the offer of employment a clause outlining the employee's responsibilities regarding confidentiality and, if necessary, non-disclosure of the company's information.